imagej/imagej.github.io/_pages/scripting/javascript.md

 }
 ```

-We would call the now multithreaded <i>map</i> function just like before:
+We would call the now multithreaded `map` function just like before:

 ```java
 var ip_sqrt = map( Math.sqrt, source.getProcessor() );